jdunca/jdunca.github.io/_posts/2023-07-13-legislative-changes-scrape.md

 # Introduction
 Laws change over time.
 Governments frequently amend legislation and it can be hard to keep track of what has changed and when.
 The current verison of a given law shows traces of these changes, for example by mentioning how certain sections of other legislation have been repealed or amended by it.
 But it's often hard to figure out how the substance of what has changed about a given law and when that change was made.

-This blog post is Part 1 in a series of posts describing how to analyze the evolution of laws over time.
+This is part 1 in a series of posts describing how to analyze the evolution of laws over time.
 It describes one way to use basic webscraping techniques to collect different versions of the same law.
 It uses Canada's Immigration and Refugee Protection Act (IRPA) 2002 as an example.
-The post assumes that users have a basic functional knowlege of the `R` programming language as well as a high level understanding of `HTML` and `CSS` (mostly just a loose understanding of what they are)
+The post assumes that users have a basic functional knowlege of the `R` programming language as well as a high level understanding of `HTML` and `CSS` (mostly just a loose understanding of what they are).

 # Scraping historical versions of legislation
 The first thing we will do is find a way to efficiently collect different versions of the legislation across time.
 Thankfully these legislative 'snapshots' are easy to find on Canada's [Justice Laws Website](https://laws-lois.justice.gc.ca/eng/).
 Other countries like the UK and Australia also publish historical versions of legislation.
 All historical versions of the IRPA are conveniently linked at this URL: [https://laws.justice.gc.ca/eng/acts/i-2.5/PITIndex.html](https://laws.justice.gc.ca/eng/acts/i-2.5/PITIndex.html).